AndreanaPerla/social-media-dashboard-theme-switcher_HTML-CSS_/README.md

-Social media dashboard with theme switcher [Frontend Mentor]
+# Social media dashboard with theme switcher [Frontend Mentor]

+Social media dashboard equipped with toggle switch to change the theme from light to dark

 ![Design preview for the Social media dashboard with theme switcher coding challenge](./design/desktop-preview.jpg)